Docs Menu

 </dependency>

-The MongodConfig class contains the configuration for the MongoClient that will allow the Spring Data framework to interact with the MongoDB server and sets the template for data operations.
+The MongoConfig class contains the configuration for the MongoClient that will allow the Spring Data framework to interact with the MongoDB server, and sets other configuration options.
+For more information about configuration options, see the Specify Connection Options page of this guide.

 This application uses @Configuration annotations for classes, @Bean annotations for methods, and @Value annotations for parameter conversion.
 These annotations allow the Spring IoC container to manage objects.
 For a detailed explanation of these annotations, see the following sections of the Spring Data framework guide: